1940 – Born on the 18th of July in Los Angeles, California.

-1955 – When he was 15, his parents invited Hollywood producer/director William Castle to dinner.
-Impressed by his self-confidence and teen-idol looks, Castle invited him to audition for a film role at Columbia Pictures.
+1955 – When James Brolin was 15, his parents invited Hollywood producer/director William Castle to dinner.
+Impressed by Brolin’s self-confidence and teen-idol looks, Castle invited him to audition for a film role at Columbia Pictures.

-1968 - He finally attained stardom with his Emmy-winning characterization of Dr. Steve Kiley on the popular TV medical series Marcus Welby, M.D.
+1968 – Brolin finally attained stardom with his Emmy-winning characterization of Dr. Steve Kiley on the popular TV medical series Marcus Welby, M.D.

-1972-1973 - Returned to films to play such choice roles as the unbalanced Vietnam vet in Skyjacked and ill-fated vacationer John Blaine in Westworld.
+1972-1973 – During his five years with Welby, Brolin returned to films to play such choice roles as the unbalanced Vietnam vet in Skyjacked and ill-fated vacationer John Blaine in Westworld.

-1976 - His post-Welby film assignments was Gable and Lombard, a cinematic atrocity redeemed only slightly by Brolin’s earnest portrayal of Clark Gable.
+1976 – The most conspicuous of his post-Welby film assignments was Gable and Lombard, a cinematic atrocity redeemed only slightly by Brolin’s earnest portrayal of Clark Gable.

 1985 – His most endearing screen assignment was his extended cameo as P.W. in Pee-Wee’s Big Adventure.

 1989 – James Brolin is the father of actor Josh Brolin, who co-starred with his dad in the made-for-cable Finish Line.